munzir/44a-krach/README.md

-# 44-pykrang
+# 44a-krach
-Pyhthon interface for ach communication on krang
+C++ interface for ach communication on krang

 ## Dependencies